 Mr. Eure worked long hours to master the elements that make people crave pizza: real cheese (no imitations allowed), yeast-risen dough made fresh every day, our signature tangy pizza sauce and toppings that can’t be topped.
 It wasn’t long before Gatti’s restaurants were popping up all over Texas and the Southeast.

 Gatti’s evolved through the decades to become the thriving brand it is today.
 Much has changed in 50 years, but the most important things have stayed the same.
 We’re still following the recipes and causing new cravings to be born every day.

-We are targeting 15 states for expansion across the Southeast and Midwest with a franchise growth and development campaign.
-With two business models, Mr. Gatti’s fast-casual restaurant and our tried-and-true Gatti’s Pizza family buffet with midway arcade, there’s a Gatti’s franchise that fits in most any market.
-Our goal is to grow to 300 locations over the next five years.
+We are targeting 15 states for expansion across the Southeast and Midwest with a franchise growth and development campaign for a proven franchise model: Mr. Gatti’s Pizza family buffet with arcade.

 Americans love pizza, eating 23 pounds a year!

 There’s never been a better time to join Gatti’s as a franchise owner.
 A $46 billion industry, pizza is America’s favorite comfort food.
 According to the Agriculture Council of America*, Americans eat 46 slices (or 23 pounds) of pizza each year.